Michael Musto

 Michael Musto (born December 3, 1955) is an American journalist who has long been a prevalent presence in entertainment-related publications, as well as on websites and television shows.
 He is best known as a columnist for The Village Voice, where he wrote the La Dolce Musto column of gossip, nightlife, reviews, interviews, and political observations for almost three decades, starting in 1984.
 In 2021, he started writing articles about nightlife, movies, theater, NYC, and LGBTQ politics for the revived Village Voice, which returned as a print publication, with accompanying website, and now is web only.

 His books are Downtown and Manhattan on the Rocks, as well as a compilation of selected columns published as La Dolce Musto: Writings By The World's Most Outrageous Columnist and a subsequent collection, Fork on the Left, Knife in the Back.
+He currently writes monthly columns for W42ST.com and LGBTQ Community News.

 Early life

 Musto was born in Manhattan to an Italian American family.
 He was raised in Bensonhurst, Brooklyn, and graduated from Columbia University in 1976.
 During his studies, he was a theater critic for the Columbia Spectator.